lukefrench22/odin-recipes/README.md

 This will be my first project within The Odin Project.
 I hope that it will put into practice all the skills I have learned so far.
+I will be attempting to create a basic website with information regarding recipes, using only HTML.